COVID 19 Statement

 Start Seeds, Save Seeds for School Gardens

 Do you have a school garden or hoop house project in the works?
 In response to an increased number of school gardens in the UP, and teachers looking for activities and support for those gardens, a group of central UP organizations that support agricultural education came together in 2013 to form Start Seeds/Save Seeds.
 This program provides transplants, seeds, and classroom activities that give teachers access to the tools and expertise needed to try something new in the garden at their school.
-UP school garden programs in any phase of development.
 Contact us to learn more about this program.

 Teacher Training in Agriculture, Food, and Natural Resources Education